glfw/glfw/README.md

  - Bugfix: The cached current context could get out of sync
  - [Win32] Renamed hybrid GPU override compile-time option to `_GLFW_USE_HYBRID_HPG` and added support for AMD PowerXpress systems
+ - [Win32] Bugfix: `glfwGetVideoModes` included unusable modes on some systems
  - [Cocoa] Bugfix: The cached `NSScreen` for a monitor could get out of sync
  - [Cocoa] Bugfix: The `GLFW_AUTO_ICONIFY` window hint was ignored
  - [Cocoa] Bugfix: Resizing a window to its minimum size would segfault